dylan-kuo/dylan-kuo.github.io/pages/about.md

 - Learning about the past
 - Collecting old coins

-## Which tools I use?
+## What Skill sets do I have?

-For an overview of my skills and experience, some research methods that I've implemented are listed below.
-As I mostly use R, some of the methods are appended with corresponding R packages and functions that I'm familiar with.
+For an overview of my skills, tools, frameworks, and methodologies that I've implemented are listed below.
+As I mostly use Python, SQL, and some mainstream data engineering technologies that makes me a confident data engineer.

 {% include skills.html %}

-## What have I been involved in?
+## What my experiences look like?

 The timeline below provides a concise overview of my recent life, mostly regarding education and work.
 My academic profile is available in [ETIS](https://www.etis.ee/CV/lillemets/eng).